GAGA theorems: Introduction

 \subsection{Unification}

 All of these results have previously been proved separately, though their general strategies are very similar.
-Indeed, once the cohomology of line bundles on projective space is completely determined (Cartan's Theorems A \& B), the results are proved directly for projective morphisms.
-Using Chow's Lemma, a d\'evissage argument is then used to reduce the case of a proper morphism to the projective situation.
+First one treats projective spaces directly via a direct computation of the cohomology of line bundles, then a d\'evissage is performed using Chow's Lemma.